bepardis/beparDis/README.md

 ## 📌 About

-AGConnectX is a **completely free** application designed to help users access supported applications with a simple, fast, and reliable experience.
+BeparDis is a **completely free** application designed to help users access supported applications with a simple, fast, and reliable experience.

-Currently, AGConnectX supports **Discord** and utilizes multiple servers and connection routes to provide a more stable and optimized connection experience.
+Currently, BeparDis supports **Discord** and utilizes multiple servers and connection routes to provide a more stable and optimized connection experience.

 The project is provided free of charge, and with community support, additional applications and services may be added in future updates.